MicrosoftDocs/EMDocs/contributor-guide/style-and-voice.md

 	- Put the intent in a procedure preceding the table of contents.
 	- Put the intent in a section header.

-## 2\.
-Use everyday words
+## 2. Use everyday words

 Like all the voice guidance, word choice guidance depends on context—the article, the product, the reader, the feature.
 Choose words based on context and aim for "easy to understand" for that context.

 - **Use everyday words.** Many words have a formal and everyday version.
-For example: _provide_ and _give_;_obtain_ and _get_.
+For example: *provide* and *give*; *obtain* and *get*.
 Formal versions tend to be longer and have more syllables.
 That doesn't make them better or more precise.
 Using them just makes the sentence longer.
 These words have nothing to do with the technical content of the article but have a huge impact on how the article sounds.
-- **Use a technical word if it's the right word.** In an article about AD FS, the phrase _server farm_ is perfectly appropriate.
-In a domains article, the word _domain_ is a good one to use.
+- **Use a technical word if it's the right word.** In an article about AD FS, the phrase *server farm* is perfectly appropriate.
+In a domains article, the word *domain* is a good one to use.
 Understand your audience and use their everyday technical words.
 - **Emphasize benefits, not technology.** When you choose words that focus on what the reader wants to do, the content is easier to understand.
 That is, the benefit is easier to understand than the underlying technology.

 | Words emphasizing the benefit | Words emphasizing the underlying technology |